 Maybe these lines should be changed to always "shift" the date according to user's timezone ?

-#4 Updated by Nickolay Mischenko about 1 year ago
+#4 Updated by Nickolay Mischenko over 5 years ago

 Have same issue, it still not fixed.

 1. I have server time set to UTC

 2. Grouping is fine when user logged has time zone=utc too.
 Time labels are also fine.